Crypto staking is a way to earn passive income by holding some cryptocurrencies.

 - DOT, Tezos, Tron Holders need to delegate some of all coins they own to a validator who will do the staking and secure the network.
 Validators pay out the revenues to holders who delegated coins.

-- Any PoS Holders can become validators themselves.
+- Any other PoS coin Holders can become validators themselves.
 This requires running a node.
-You would probably get a node deployed with a dedicated service.
+You would probably get a node deployed with a dedicated service and relay your Ledger wallet coins there.

-In the simplest case, you just need to install your coin’s wallet on your Ledger device and move the crypto there.
+In the simplest case (such as with Komodo and NEO) you just need to install your coin’s wallet on your Ledger device and move the crypto there.

 Staking on Trezor wallet